 - Informal/ formal conversations.

 - Annual questionnaires

 - Parents/Carers of children with Education, Health and Care plans are encouraged to contribute to annual review meetings.

 - Parents are always welcome into school to meet the Head Teacher and/or other members of the Senior Leadership Team to raise concerns about their child's education.
+(Due to the current restrictions due to COVID-19 we have our school email address on our website to enable you to directly contact Mr Barnett or you can phone the office on 01977 704 344 to arrange a phone call appointment with a member of our Senior Leadership Team.)

 - Parents Evenings

-- Open door policy
+- Open door policy.